tokenbound/sdk/README.md

 - Unit tests spin up a local Anvil instance using [viem/anvil](https://www.npmjs.com/package/@viem/anvil) and transact against a local fork of mainnet.
 - Integration tests are rendered with a [custom `render` function](https://testing-library.com/docs/react-testing-library/setup/#custom-render) from React Testing Library that integrates with Anvil.
 See usage of `renderWithWagmiConfig` in `packages/sdk/src/tests`.

-Both pipelines use [wagmi's Ethers adaptors](https://wagmi.sh/react/ethers-adapters) to convert the viem walletClient to Ethers 5 and Ethers 6 signers so the entire test suite is run against all 3 implementations.
+The test suite is run against both the V2 and V3 ERC-6551 contract deployments.

 These tests require a local Anvil node so test transactions can be run against a mainnet fork.